MrElyazid/parking_manager/README.md

     *   Clean the project (remove previous builds).
     *   Download necessary dependencies (including the SQLite driver).
     *   Compile the source code.
-    *   Create the `smartparking.db` file and tables if they don't exist.
+    *   Create/update the `smartparking.db` file and tables if they don't exist. **Note:** If you encounter database schema errors after modifying the code (e.g., "no such column"), delete the existing `smartparking.db` file and run the command again to recreate the database with the latest schema.
     *   Run the JavaFX application.

 ## Credentials